 Great opportunities to reduce scope and better manage an environment include:

 - Companies that are doing M&A..
 This can be used for acquiring and divesting.
 The ability to quickly move or section off groups from your network improves the speed of the transaction.

 - Healthcare with medical devices.
 With ransomware, there is true fear of hackers disrupting critical care, and most of the devices are un-patchable.

 - Manufacturers that are bringing Operations Technology groups online.
 This enables policy enforcement on the OT infrastructure.

 - Anything with IoT because (according to a Cisco study), 92% of the devices delivered have known vulnerabilities.

 - A line of business that wants to be in control of their own processes/environments, without having to be slowed down by the rest of IT.

 Are you looking to understand the new risks that come with a connected IoT system?
-Join us July 25th, 1:00 PM EST for our webinar “IoT Security – Getting ahead of the digital impact to your business.”
+Listen to our webinar “IoT Security – Getting ahead of the digital impact to your business.”